 If this does not work, as stated above please contact your police department or health department to arrange for your town’s animal control officers (ACO) to bring the stray to the appropriate animal shelter.

 Does the MCSPCA have any puppies, small dogs or kittens?
-If you are looking for a puppy, small dog, or a kitten, it is best to come to the MCSPCA in Freehold and in Eatontown in person as often as possible.
+If you are looking for a puppy, small dog, or a kitten, it is best to come to the MCSPCA in person as often as possible.
 Puppies, small dogs and kittens come in all the time but are adopted out very quickly.

 What is required to adopt?
 To adopt a pet from the MCSPCA, you need to come in person with your entire family.
 You will talk to an adoption counselor and be asked to fill out an adoption application.
 The Adoption Counselor will talk with you and help you find the perfect match for your family.
 For more info check out our Adoption page.